notexactlyawe/rust-hangman/README.md

 TODO
 ----

- - Let user guess full word
  - Stop user from guessing same character again
  - Show guessed characters
+ - Change "guesses" to "guess" for 1 guess
+ - If a user inputs a word, it shouldn't treat the first character of that word as a guess